HarshiniReddy1324/Retina-Gray-Scale-Image-Perception-using-Deep-Learning/README.md

 🧩 How to Use
 1. Prepare the Dataset
 Place your retina images in the Dataset/images/ directory.
-Organize them by category if you have multiple classes:

-Dataset/
-├── normal/
-└── diseased/

 2. Preprocess Images
 python Codes/preprocess.py